Augmented Reality (AR)

-Applications generally use one of two approaches: marker-based or location-based.
+AR applications generally use one of two approaches: marker-based or location-based.

-Where can AR be applied?
+Where can AR be used?

 Here are a few examples of where AR can add value:

 - AR glasses/headsets can make a field service engineer’s work a lot easier by enabling hands-free, real time communication between the engineer and a colleague or service centre by enabling the sharing of a real time view of the equipment.
-Engineers have access to real-time assistance through graphic images and videos superimposed onto the screen of the glasses.
+Engineers then have access to real-time assistance through graphic images and videos superimposed onto the screen of the glasses.
 The benefits of this include time and cost savings, improved quality of work and more.

-- Make your printed material to life with AR; adverts, brochures, leaflets, calendars, business cards, etc. can be enhanced with the use of AR, which can act as a gateway to additional features such as video presentations, 3D images, purchasing, etc.
+- Make your printed material come to life with AR; adverts, brochures, leaflets, calendars, business cards, etc. can be enhanced with the use of AR, which can act as a gateway to additional features such as video presentations, 3D images, purchasing, etc.